Leanny/OneStar/README.md

-# Seed Finder by Lean
+# Seed Searcher by Lean
 This tool allows you to recover the seed of a den in Pokémon Sword and Shield.
 All you need to do is to input IVs, Nature, Ability, and Characteristic of up to 4 Pokémon.

 # Tutorial